ThomasCroft/doku/README.md

 # doku
-Your basic backtrack sudoku solver in c++
+A backtrack and dancing links sudoku solver in c++ Currently a WIP